To write for plain men,

 like one who throws stones into an abyss

-whose bottom does not listen.
+whose floor does not listen.

 What a stupid task.